-Here are 10 tips to help deal with ocular migraine symptoms so you know what they look like, and then what you can do to reduce or relieve them.
+Here are 10 tips to help deal with ocular migraine symptoms so you know what they look like, and then what you can do to stop, reduce or relieve them.

 Ocular migraines are rare and just like classic migraines it is important to learn and avoid your triggers and find ways to reduce your symptoms.